ssg-wsg/Community/guides/readme.md

 To use API with “Authentication” = “Certificate”
 ------------------------------------------------
-1. When Create New App in Developer Portal, choose “Certificate” as Authentication type.
+1. After clicking “Create New App” in Developer Portal, choose “Certificate” as Authentication type.
 This create an app that uses Mutual TLS authentication.

 2. Subscribe to APIs required.